launchdarkly/launchpad-ui/docs/tech-stack.md

 To test accessibility we use [Playwright](https://playwright.dev/) with [@axe-core/playwright](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/playwright/README.md) to run checks on Storybook stories.

-To verify component server-side rendering support we use a [Remix](https://remix.run/) playground app to integrate our components into.
-Powered by esbuild, Remix builds are speedy, making it a great choice for local and CI environments.
-Playwright is used to verify SSR support by running tests in a headless browser.

 ## Code Style

 We use [Biome](https://biomejs.dev/) and [Stylelint](https://stylelint.io/) to highlight problems in our code and [Biome](https://biomejs.dev/) to format it to be consistent across the repo.